Demarchos: History and functions

 The actual personnel of the Hippodrome were not part of their staff.

 In the De ceremoniis of Emperor Constantine VII Porphyrogennetos, the ceremonies of promotion for the dēmarchoi are recorded, as well as for their subalterns.

 In the 11th century, the dēmarchoi that appear in seals also hold offices in the administration, such as symponos and logariastēs.
 The continuity with their 9th–10th century forebears is unclear.
 The title survived into the Palaiologan period, charged with various administrative duties in Constantinople: according to a letter of Patriarch Athanasius I of Constantinople (1289–1293 and 1303–1309), two dēmarchoi were responsible for supervising the grain trade and bread production, while later in the 14th century the dēmarchoi administered the quarters (geitoniai) of the city.
 In the mid-14th century book of ceremonies of pseudo-Kodinos, the banners (φλάμουλα, phlamoula) of the dēmarchoi are mentioned as following behind those of all the other officials in processions.

-During the final siege of Constantinople in 1453, the dēmarchoi assumed the role of military commanders.
+The dēmarchoi served as military commanders during the Fall of Constantinople in 1453; pseudo-Sphrantzes relates that Constantine XI appointed Giustiniani Longo as a "demarchos and strategos" over 400 soldiers.